Why is my shut-off valve constantly running

 Plumbing

-The answer to 'why is my shut-off valve constantly running' is that the valve is likely faulty or stuck in the open position.
-This can be caused by a buildup of debris, mineral deposits, or wear and tear over time.
-The constant running of the shut-off valve can lead to higher water bills and potential water damage if left unchecked.
+The answer to 'why is my shut-off valve constantly running' is that the valve is likely faulty or stuck in the open position, causing water to continuously flow through the pipes.
+This can be caused by wear and tear, mineral buildup, or a mechanical issue with the valve itself.

 Step-by-Step Guide